Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Numerical Experiments: Details and Additional Results

 The data set can be downloaded from \url{http://yann.lecun.com/exdb/mnist}.
 Our code does this for you automatically.

-\textbf{Experimental setup:} To divide the data into $N = 25$ clients and for preprocessing, we borrow code from \cite{woodworth2020}, which can be downloaded from: \\ \url{https://papers.nips.cc/paper/2020/hash/45713f6ff2041d3fdfae927b82488db8-Abstract.html}.
+\textbf{Experimental setup:} To divide the data into $N = 25$ silos and for preprocessing, we borrow code from \citep{woodworth2020}, which can be downloaded from: \\ \url{https://papers.nips.cc/paper/2020/hash/45713f6ff2041d3fdfae927b82488db8-Abstract.html}.
 It is available under a Creative Commons Attribution-Share Alike 3.0 license.
-There are $n_i = n = 8673$ training and $2168$ test examples per client; to expedite training, we use only $1/7$ of the MNIST samples ($n = 1238$ training examples per client).
-We fix $\delta_i = \delta = 1/n^2$ and test $\epsilon \in \{0.75, 1.5, 3, 6, 12, 18\}.$ The maximum $\upsilon_*^2$ is about $0.17$ for this problem (corresponding to each client having disjoint local data sets/pairs of digits).
+There are $n_i = n = 8673$ training and $2168$ test examples per silo; to expedite training, we use only $1/7$ of the MNIST samples ($n = 1238$ training examples per silo).
+We fix $\delta_i = \delta = 1/n^2$ and test $\epsilon \in \{0.75, 1.5, 3, 6, 12, 18\}.$ The maximum $\upsilon_*^2$ is about $0.17$ for this problem (corresponding to each silo having disjoint local data sets/pairs of digits).

-\textbf{Preprocessing:} We used PCA to reduce the dimensionality to $d = 50.$ We used an $80/20$ train/test split for all clients.
+\textbf{Preprocessing:} We used PCA to reduce the dimensionality to $d = 50.$ We used an $80/20$ train/test split for all silos.
 To improve numerical stability, we clipped the input $\langle w, x \rangle$ (i.e. projected it onto $[-15,15]$) before feeding into logistic loss.

 \textbf{Hyperparameter tuning:} For each algorithm and each setting of $\epsilon, R, K, \upsilon^2_{*}$, we swept through a range of constant stepsizes and ran 3 trials to find the (approximately) optimal stepsize for that particular algorithm and experiment.
 We then used the corresponding $w_R$ (averaged over the 3 runs) to compute test error.
-For (LDP) MB-SGD, the stepsize grid consisted of 10 evenly spaced points between $e^{-6}$ and $1.$ For (LDP) Local SGD, the stepsizes were between $e^{-8}$ and $e^{-1}.$ We repeated this entire process $20$ times for fresh train/test splits of the data and reported the average test error in our plots.
+For (ISRL-DP) MB-SGD, the stepsize grid consisted of 10 evenly spaced points between $e^{-6}$ and $1.$ For (ISRL-DP) Local SGD, the stepsizes were between $e^{-8}$ and $e^{-1}.$ We repeated this entire process $20$ times for fresh train/test splits of the data and reported the average test error in our plots.